-- 13.1 If the service provider fails to comply with firmly agreed deadlines (expiration date transactions), it shall automatically be deemed to be in default, and in other cases after being sent a reminder. - 13.2 If the service provider enters into default, it will be liable to pay a contractual penalty unless it can prove that it is not at fault.
-This shall amount to 0.5% per day of delay, but not more than 10% of the total remuneration.
-It shall also be payable if the services are accepted.
-Payment of the contractual penalty shall not release the service provider from the requirement to comply with its contractual obligations.
-The contractual penalty shall be paid in addition to any compensation claims.
+- 13.1 If the service provider fails to comply with firmly agreed deadlines (expiration date transactions), it shall automatically be deemed to be in default, and in other cases after being sent a reminder. - 13.2 If the service provider is in default, it shall pay liquidated damages, unless it can be proved that it was not at fault.
+These shall amount to 0.5 percent for each day of delay, subject to a maximum total of 10 percent of the total fee.
+They shall also be payable if the services are accepted.
+Payment of liquidated damages shall not release the service provider from the requirement to comply with its contractual obligations.
+Liquidated damages shall be payable in addition to any damages due.